maglietti/QB-OrderTrackingGuide/report.md

 # Quick Base Reports

 Remember the reports that management asked for in the morning meeting?
 They want to know which customers spend the most and which products produce the most revenue.
 We need to create a report to answer each question.
-Then we can place them together on the app home page - the dashboard - so management can access at any time.
+Then we can place them together on the app home page - the dashboard - so management can access them at any time.

 Reports are visual displays of data.
 Quick Base can create pie charts, bar charts, line graphs, summary reports, and even calendars and maps.
 You’ve already seen the most common report that Quick Base automatically creates, the table report.
 Each time you click a table in the navigation, Quick Base opens the table home page and displays the default table report displaying all of the table records.